pragzz1238/Chatbot-Widget-using-React/README.md

 ## Configuration

-To configure the project to work with the ChatGPT API, you'll need to obtain an API key from OpenAI:
+To configure the project to work with the OpenAI API, you'll need to obtain an API key from OpenAI:

 1. Visit the [OpenAI website](https://beta.openai.com/signup/).
 2. Sign up for an account and follow the instructions to get API access.